jfaulkner31/arp_public/documentation/projects/project3.rst

 -------------
 Flux-Limited
 -------------
-The flux limited approach is similar to the in-scatter approach except the neutron current, which is usually unknown, is replaced by the neutron flux.
+The flux-limited approach is similar to the in-scatter approach except the neutron current, which is usually unknown, is replaced by the neutron flux.
 The idea is to replace the neutron current by the known neutron flux spectra.

 		.. math::